Adani stocks weigh on Indian shares; CPI data eyed

 Both the indexes posted their fourth straight weekly gain last week, on hopes that the economy would return to normalcy after several states eased COVID-19 pandemic restrictions.

-In Mumbai trading, Adani Ports and Special Economic Zone Ltd, fell as much as 18.9% and was the top drag to the Nifty 50 index.
-The National Securities Depository Ltd has frozen the accounts of three foreign funds that have a total investment of 435 billion rupees in Adani group companies, the Economic Times reported here on Monday.
+In Mumbai trading, Adani Ports and Special Economic Zone Ltd (APSE.NS), fell as much as 18.9% and was the top drag to the Nifty 50 index.
+The National Securities Depository Ltd has frozen the accounts of three foreign funds that have a total investment of 435 billion rupees in Adani group companies, the Economic Times reported on Monday.

 Among global cues, eyes will also be on the U.S. Federal Reserve's policy meeting this week.
 The central bank has assured that rising inflation will not last long enough to warrant a sooner-than-expected end to easy-money policies.